South Australia

 Requirements

-There are different rules for transporting children under 7 years, and children 7 to under 16 years, and vehicle standard exemption requirements to comply with.
+There are different rules for transporting children under 7 years, children and young people aged 7 to under 16 years, and persons aged 16 years and over.

-If a child with disability or medical condition (under 16 years of age) is prescribed a special purpose car seat, modified Australian standard car seat, or harness/vest the following road rules must be complied with.
+If a peron is prescribed a special purpose car seat, modified Australian standard car seat, specialty harness/vest, or other option, the following road rules must be complied with.

 Children under 7 years (special purpose car seat)